VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 ### 3. GitLab Pages
 {: .color_gray}

-Consider migrating to [GitLab Pages].
+I really think it's worth considering to migrate to [GitLab Pages].
 [GitLab] is a `git` remote repository manager, as GitHub is.
 There are some pros and cons (more _pros_ than _cons_), but we'll leave this discussion for another post.

 The thing is, with [GitLab Pages] you can choose which Jekyll version you want your project to be build with - you can do a lot more that that, actually.
 E.g. on [this project][carte-noire], the Jekyll version building this [site][carte-noire-site] is 2.5.3.
-So we wouldn't have to change anything at all!
+So, despite of any Jekyll upgrades, we wouldn't need to change anything at all!

-If your project on GitHub already has a `CNAME`, you'd need just to import it to GitLab and add a `gitlab-ci.yml` configuration file like [this][carte-noire-ci].
-Then you just specify the Jekyll Version on your `Gemfile` and that's it!
+If your project on GitHub already has a `CNAME` pointing to your custom domain, you'd need just to import it to GitLab and add a `gitlab-ci.yml` configuration file like [this][carte-noire-ci].
+Then you just specify the Jekyll version on your `Gemfile` and that's it!
 No stress, no redirects, no problems! :+1:

-Setting up your site on GitLab Pages will be the subject of our very [next post](#next-post).
-We'll try to bring you video tutorials to make it easier to understand.
+Setting up your site on GitLab Pages will be the subject of our very [next post](#){: .scroll-link data-id="next-post"}.
+We'll try to bring you video tutorials to make it easier to follow.

-We'll migrate this blog to GitLab soon! :smiley:
+We'll probably migrate this blog to GitLab soon! :smiley:

 ## Questions?

 Please, let us know if you have any questions by commenting below.
-If you want to ask Jekyll Team directly, they have a forum for that, called [Jekyll Talk].
+If you want to ask questions to the Jekyll Team directly, they have a forum for that, called [Jekyll Talk].

 ## Contribute

-Did we missed something?
+Did we miss something?
 Spotted an error?
 Please add a [new issue on GitHub][blog-issue-tracker] to let us know!
 Any contribution is more than welcome!

 ## Next Post

-On our next post we will bring you an alternative for GitHub Pages, which is **[GitLab Pages]**).
+On our next post we will bring you an alternative for GitHub Pages, **[GitLab Pages]**.
 It's a fantastic alternative to GitHub itself, actually.
 They both have pros and cons, but [GitLab] is really worth trying.
 We'll discuss it soon!
 So, stay tunned for our updates!!
 Follow us on [Twitter] and/or subscribe to our [YouTube Channel]!

 ## Related Articles